When setting up online booking, you have a few options on what gets displayed online and how it is displayed.

 I like the “based on my shortest treatment” option, as this means that spaces left in your day would always be a size that could fit whatever your shortest treatment option is.

 Cluster Online Booking: If you have a really flexible schedule with lots of openings, but you’d like clients to only book around existing appointments, you can use this setting so that Jane will offer appointments just before or after whatever is booked on your schedule.
 Please note that breaks work a bit differently with cluster booking.
 A break divides your shift so you’ll effectively have two separate shifts where Jane clusters independently.
 If there are no appointments in the schedule, she will offer up availability on both sides of the shift.
 Once there is an appointment in say the first part of the shift, Jane will offer up times around that appointment and at all times in the second part of the shift because she sees no appointments there.

 Allow Post-Treatment Time after Shift Ends: Some treatments have a longer scheduled time than the treatment duration (often to allow for a room to be re-set or time to do your clinical notes etc).
-When your shift ends at 5pm, it might be reasonable for that extra buffer time to extend into the time after your shift ends.
-If you have a 60 minute appointment with a 15 minute buffer (so normally that blocks of 75 minutes on your schedule), it might make sense for Jane to allow a 4pm appointment, even though there’s only 60 minutes left on the shift).
+When your shift ends at 5 pm, it might be reasonable for that extra buffer time to extend into the time after your shift ends.
+If you have a 60-minute appointment with a 15-minute buffer (so normally that blocks of 75 minutes on your schedule), it might make sense for Jane to allow a 4 pm appointment, even though there are only 60 minutes left on the shift).